davidcoles/stayinalived/README.md

 iptables -A PREROUTING -t mangle -d 192.168.101.2/32 -p tcp --dport 80 -j MARK --set-mark 1
 ```

-I will probably do the iptables rules with an ipset that the LB will add/remove services from:
+I will probably do the iptables rules with an ipset that the LB will
+add/remove services from (indeed, this is implemented with the -s flag
+now, and the ipset will be created for you automatically):

 ```
 ipset create ipvs hash:ip,port iptables -A PREROUTING -t mangle -m set --match-set ipvs dst,dst -j MARK --set-mark 1
 ```

-create the addresses locally - IPVS doesn't seem to handle the traffic unless present.
+create the addresses locally - IPVS doesn't seem to handle the traffic
-I would dearly like to know if it is possible to avoid this
+unless present.
+I would dearly like to know if it is possible to
+avoid this - the -i flag now indicates an interface on which addresses
+will be automatically added/removed.

 ```
 ip link add ipvs type dummy